 Green Card Application Form (I-485) | Cost: $1,140

 The I-485 is also known as the Adjustment of Status form.
 It proves the green card eligibility of the applicant.
-Along with your Form I-485 application, you will also need to submit proof that you entered into the U.S. legally with a valid visa.
+Along with your Form I-485 application, you will also need to submit proof that you entered the U.S. legally with a valid visa.

 Read more: Form I-485 Processing Time

 To support your claims, you may need to provide your I-94, which reveals your travel record.
-As the individual seeking to register permanent residence in the U.S., you will also be required to prove your nationality by providing a copy of your birth certificate or foreign passport.
+As the individual seeking to register for permanent residence in the U.S., you will also be required to prove your nationality by providing a copy of your birth certificate or foreign passport.